 Terry Messmer: Extension Specialist

-Shandra Nicole Frey: Research Assistant Professor
+Shandra Nicole Frey: Extension Assistant Professor

-Lorien Belton: Community-Based Conservation Extension Specialist
+Lorien Belton: Community-Based Conservation Specialist

 Master Naturalist Program: The Master Naturalist program teaches volunteers and professionals about natural resources in Utah and trains them to pass this information on to others.
 Modules include Aquatic and Wetland Systems, Arid Lands (starting 2008), and Alpine and Montane Systems (starting 2000).